daattali/daattali.github.io/_posts/2015-06-14-mimicking-google-form-shiny.md

 permalink: /2015/06/14/mimicking-google-form-shiny
 ---

 In this post we will walk through the steps required to build a shiny app that mimicks a Google Form.
 It will allow users to submit responses to some input fields, save their data, and allow admins to view the submitted responses.
 Like many of my other posts, it may seem lengthy, but that's only because I like to go into fine details to ensure everything is as foolproof and reproducible as possible.
+In a [follow-up article](http://deanattali.com/blog/shiny-persistent-data-storage/) you can learn about different methods to store data in Shiny apps.

 # Table of contents